Nonprofit Marketing: 10 Lessons for All Nonprofits

 - Infographics relaying statistics about your cause

-- Short-form videos to share on Vine or Instagram
+- Short-form videos to share on Pinterest, TikTok, or Instagram

 - Vlogs or testimonials from fundraisers, staff, or volunteers

-A key part of being a great marketer is understanding key bits of psychology.
-Think about it.
-When you know how and why people behave the way they do, you can create content that they identify with and respond to.
+When you know how and why your target donors behave the way they do, you can create content they identify with and respond to effectively.

 Not every supporter has the same connection to your nonprofit.
-If you’re talking to your monthly recurring donors the same way you’re talking to a first time donor, then you’re communicating that you’re not paying attention to them or their support.
-You need to deliver more personalized messages that are relevant to each type of donor.
+Meaning you can’t communicate with your monthly recurring donors the same way you talk to a first-time donor.
+Instead, you want to show donors that you pay attention to them to deliver more personalized, relevant messages.

 That’s why segmentation is a pillar of great nonprofit marketing.
 Break up your donors into smaller lists—whether by acquisition channel, giving frequency, donation amount, or programs they donate to—so you can send the right messages to the right people.